Components of the TFS data warehouse

 Each time the data cube is processed, the data stored in the star schemas in the relational database are pulled into the cube, aggregated, and stored.
 The data in the cube is aggregated so that high-level reports, which would otherwise require complex processing using the star schema, are simple select statements.
 The cube provides a central place to obtain data for reports without having to know the schema for each operational store and without having to access each store separately.

 Report Designer is a component of Visual Studio that allows you to define the Team Foundation data warehouse as a data source and then design a report interactively.
 Report Designer provides tabbed windows for Data, Layout, and Preview, and you can add datasets to accommodate a new report design idea, or adjust report layout based on preview results.
 In addition to the Data, Layout, and Preview design surfaces, Report Designer provides query builders, an Expression editor, and wizards to help you place images or step you through the process of creating a simple report.
-For more information about using Report Designer, see Create, customize, and manage reports for Visual Studio ALM.
+For more information about using Report Designer, see Charts, dashboards, and reports for Visual Studio ALM.

 Team Foundation integrates with Microsoft Excel to allow you to use Microsoft Excel to manage your project and produce reports.
 Microsoft Excel provides pivot tables and charts for viewing and analyzing multi-dimensional data.
 You can bind these pivot tables directly to the Team Foundation cube, so you can interact with the data in the cube.
 For more information about using Microsoft Excel for reporting, see Create Excel reports from a work item query.